 Abstract:

-The oscillating laser wire filling welding process was employed to achieve butt welding of SiCp/2009 Al MMCs with a 1.3 mm preset gap.
-The influence of wire feeding speed on weld formation was investigated, and the microstructural evolution, mechanical properties, and fracture characteristics of welded joints under optimal wire filling conditions were systematically analyzed.
-Results indicate that with other welding parameters held constant, appropriate wire feeding speed enables effective filling of the preset gap, while insufficient or excessive speeds both lead to deteriorated weld formation.
-The microstructure of welded joints exhibited heterogeneity.
-Compared with the base material, the heat affected zone showed reduced Al
+Butt welding of SiCp/2009 Al MMCs with a 1.3 mm preset gap was achieved by the oscillating laser filler wire welding process.
+The influence of wire feeding speed on weld formation was investigated, and the microstructure characteristics, mechanical properties, and fracture characteristics of welded joints under the optimal wire filling amount were systematically analyzed.
+Results indicate that when other welding process parameters are constant, an appropriate wire feeding speed can effectively fill the preset gap.
+Wire feeding speeds that are too low or too high lead to poor weld formation, and the microstructure of the welded joints exhibits heterogeneity.
+Compared with the base metal, the size of Al

 4C